Free Online Social Media Calender. Create Your Account Now. Register

 02.)
 Jordan played against better competition and in a tougher era of the NBA.

 While this can be argued from many metrical standpoints, many of Jordan’s fans and/or LeBron’s critics are simply discounting facts as they choose and are cherrypicking the parts of the arguments that make Jordan’s case and dismissing if not outright ignoring LeBron’s compelling argument for having played against better talent.
 Jordan played against 8 HOFers in his 6 NBA Finals appearances while LeBron has played against about (a projected) 14 HOFers in his 10 NBA Finals appearances.
 NOW, all of a sudden, Jordan's advocates and LeBron’s critics say it’s about MORE than just the NBA Finals but rather the ENTIRE playoff run, which flies in the face of their argument about Jordan being 6-0 in the NBA Finals.
-Jordan, in his 6 NBA Finals, played against Magic Johnson, James Worthy, Vlade Divac (asterisk-rookie), Clyde Drexler, Charles Barkley, Gary Payton, Karl Malone (2x), and John Stockton (2x).
+Jordan, in his 6 NBA Finals, played against Magic Johnson, James Worthy, Vlade Divac (asterisk-second year player), Clyde Drexler, Charles Barkley, Gary Payton, Karl Malone (2x), and John Stockton (2x).
 That’s an effective total of 10 HOFers in Jordan’s 6 NBA Finals appearances.
 To be fair to Jordan, fringe HOFers like Danny Ainge, Kevin Johnson, Tom Chambers, and Detlef Schrempf, will likely all join their brethren in Springfield one day.
 LeBron’s NBA Finals’ competition has been significantly tougher than Jordan’s NBA Finals competition, and it’s not even close.
-Consider that in LeBron’s 10 NBA Finals that he played against Tim Duncan (3x), Manu Ginobli (3x), Tony Parker (3x), Dirk Nowitzki, Jason Kidd, Kevin Durant (3x), Russell Westbrook, James Harden, Kawhi Leonard (2x), Tracy McGrady (asterisk-age), Steph Curry (4x), Klay Thompson (4x), Draymond Green (4x), and Andre Iguodala (4x).
+Consider that in LeBron’s 10 NBA Finals that he played against Tim Duncan (3x), Manu Ginobli (3x), Tony Parker (3x), Dirk Nowitzki, Jason Kidd, Kevin Durant (3x), Russell Westbrook, James Harden, Kawhi Leonard (2x), Tracy McGrady (asterisk-age/playoff aquisition-only), Steph Curry (4x), Klay Thompson (4x), Draymond Green (4x), and Andre Iguodala (4x).
 That’s an effective total of 35 HOFers in 10 NBA Finals.
 That’s not including fringe HOF talent that LeBron has faced in the NBA Finals such as Bruce Bowen, Peja Stojackovic, Shawn Marion, David West, and Jimmy Butler.
 This is still not a compelling argument for LeBron’s critics that LeBron played against greater NBA Finals competition than Jordan, but how LeBron’s critics can argue that with a straight face is beyond me.

 In his 10 NBA Finals appearances, LeBron played against 6 former/current/future MVPs and 3 former/future DPOYs.
 In 6 NBA Finals appearances, Jordan played against 3 former/current/future MVPs and 1 DPOY.